http-rs/tide/rfcs/002-extensible-routing.md

 # Unresolved Questions
 [unresolved]: #unresolved-questions

-The aim of this RFC is to determine the 'if' and the broad 'how' of extensible routing in Tide.
-To that end the unresolved questions are:

-- Assuming a good default routing implementation, does Tide need extensible routing?
-- If routing can be configured (e.g. precedence rules), does Tide need extensible routing?
-- If Tide needs extensible routing what should that look like at the high level?
-  E.g. Traits, Middleware, Configuration only

 What won't be resolved through this RFC.
 While these may come up in passing because of determining the above questions it shouldn't be the focus of the
 discussion: